- Media Releases

 What advantage will a diversification lease have over a pastoral lease or a section 79 (general) lease?

 A diversification lease will not restrict land use to a particular activity in the way that a pastoral lease does.
 The permitted uses of the land under a diversification lease will be set out in the lease as agreed by the parties, and so is flexible.

 The area of land under a diversification lease will generally be large (like a pastoral lease), as it is designed for broadscale uses.
 Consequently, there are likely to be good public policy reasons for an area of land of that size not to be locked up in a section 79 lease where the lessee has exclusive possession, and which is treated as ‘private land’ under the Mining Act.

-The Minister for Mines must give his approval under the Mining Act 1978 before a new lease (whether it is a pastoral, section 79 or diversification lease) can be granted.
-In addition, in relation to a diversification lease, any change in the areas of intensive use (i.e. where certain infrastructure such as hydrogen processing plants, solar panel banks or tourism accommodation is located) or in the uses permitted during the term of the lease, will require further approval from the Minister for Mines.
+The Minister for Mines must give his or her approval under the Mining Act 1978 before a new lease (whether it is a pastoral, section 79 or diversification lease) can be granted.
+In addition, in relation to a diversification lease, any change in the areas identified where substantial structures might be located such as where solar panel arrays are located) or in the uses permitted during the term of the lease, will require further approval from the Minister for Mines.

 A section 79 lease confers exclusive possession of the land under lease; it is typically issued for high-intensity and high-investment activities on relatively small areas of land.
 The Minister for Mines may refuse to approve the grant of a section 79 lease over a large area of land, due to the consequential restrictions on mining on that land which flow from the Mining Act 1978.

 In contrast, a diversification lease does not confer exclusive possession.
 Given that the major part of a diversification lease will be for less intensive broadscale use and allows for ongoing access to the land for mining purposes, the Minister for Mines may be more prepared to approve the grant of a diversification lease rather than a section 79 lease.